exasim-project/exasim-project.github.io/content/2nd_neofoam_hackathon.md

 title: 2nd NeoFOAM Hackathon
 ---

-# 05-07 March 2025 Heilbronn Germany Save the date
+# Save the date: 05-07 March 2025 Heilbronn, Germany

+The second round of the NeoFOAM Hackathon, will be hosted by the TU Munich Campus Heilbronn, 05-07 March 2025.
 Details comming soon.